zehnm/aoostar-rs/doc/sensor_panels.md

 - The configuration file is loaded from the configuration directory if not an absolute path is specified.
 - The default configuration directory is `./cfg` and can be changed with the `--config-dir` command line option.

-The original AOOSTAR-X json configuration file format is used, but only use a subset of the configuration is supported:
+The original AOOSTAR-X json configuration file format is used, but only a subset of the configuration is supported:

 - Setup object fields:
   - `switchTime`: Optional switch time between panels in seconds, string value interpreted as float and converted to milliseconds.
 Default: 5